Skip to main content

 }

-const user = parseJson(jsonString, isUser);
+const user = parseJson(userJsonString, isUser);

 const order = parseJson(orderJsonString, isOrder);

 For Convex applications, combine these patterns with the Convex validator system to ensure type safety across your entire application.
-The TypeScript Map
+The TypeScript Map type feature can be useful for transforming JSON objects while maintaining type safety.

 Working with JSON Arrays in TypeScript